 - Transfer blintzes to a foil lined baking sheet.
 Repeat with the other blintzes, adding another tablespoon of butter to the pan, if necessary.
 Place baking sheet with all the blintzes in the oven for about 10 minutes so the cheese warms and sets.

-- Using a spatula, transfer the blintzes to serving plates.
-Spoon jam on top and dust with powdered sugar.
-Serve immediately.
+- Serve blintzes with a spoonful of jam on top and dust with powdered sugar.

 This recipe is wonderful!!
 My mother used to buy the frozen blintzes when I was a kid.
 I had no idea they were this simple to make.
 Thanks for sharing this recipe – we loved it!